KULeuven-Diepenbeek/osc-course/content/ch5-introOS/intro-os.md

 The image above shows the content of a folder **example** this folder contains: 2 files, 2 directories, a *hidden* directory, and a *hidden* file.
 With *hidden* is meant that these files are not seen with a normal *ls*.
 To see these files the **-a** options has to be present.

 With the **-l** the *long listing* format is shown (as is seen in the image above).
 With this, the access permissions are shown in the first 10 characters of each line:

-{{% figure src="https://1.bp.blogspot.com/-4YYentw6dEM/W2WjhM1l1DI/AAAAAAAAL6M/2pJn_KbDXmUPEImvikiCFcnWJ0pLvzVVACLcBGAs/s640/UNIX%2Bfile%2Bpermissions%2Bby%2BJulia%2BEvans.jpg" title="source: somewhere on the Internet, found through Google"%}}
+{{% figure src="https://1.bp.blogspot.com/-4YYentw6dEM/W2WjhM1l1DI/AAAAAAAAL6M/2pJn_KbDXmUPEImvikiCFcnWJ0pLvzVVACLcBGAs/s640/UNIX%2Bfile%2Bpermissions%2Bby%2BJulia%2BEvans.jpg" title="source: drawings.jvns.ca"%}}

 ## Out of fuel ?
 Take a Shell